Useful Web Links

 A2A - catalogues of over 350 local record offices and repositories from throughout the UK.

-National Archives - umbrella website of the Public Record Office and the Historical Manuscripts Commission.
-Includes the wills of the Prerogative Court of Canterbury (over 7000 of which are Cornish).
+National Archives - (formerly the Public Record Office) Includes the wills of the Prerogative Court of Canterbury (over 7000 of which are Cornish).

 COPAC - catalogues of over 20 major UK research libraries